Robotmurlock/MATF-NI-Mapper/README.md

 of datasets using techiniques from `topology`.
 It is usually combined with other forms of analysis such as statistical or geometric approaches.
 [1]

+Famous TDa algorithm for visualization of high dimensional data is `Mapper`.

 ## Mapper - Introduction